American History: What Is Justice?

 Eighth Grade students spend their final year at Far Brook considering: What is justice and what is a leader’s role in bringing about justice?
 These questions relate to the year’s study of American history.
 The class takes a multicultural perspective on our nation’s past, considering it from the perspective of a variety of groups, studying the challenges various communities have faced and the contributions they have made.
 Topics range from the arrival of the first Europeans in the Americas to the struggles of the Civil Rights Movement.
 The class explores the ideas of protest, propaganda, and boycott in the nation’s history and also undertakes an in-depth study of the Constitution.
 Considerable time is devoted to a study of the Bill of Rights and its relevance to contemporary issues in American society.
 Throughout the year, the Eighth Grade discusses the idea of what it means to participate in a democracy and have civic responsibilities.
 They also examine the question of how a society lives up to the ideals it professes to believe in.
 Students examine many of the institutions of the United States government.
 Students also explore how racism is a primary “institution.”
 Students explore and analyze both historical and current forms of individual and systemic racism.

 Whenever possible, primary sources are used in their study of United States history, and national and international current events are discussed.
-Both of these, along with secondary source material, serve as rich materials for the class as they learn to make connections between earlier episodes in our nation’s history and contemporary events.
-They also help to illustrate moral dilemmas and contemporary political challenges.
-In the second half of the year, the students select a topic from any period of American history on which to write a research paper before graduating to gain expertise in a specific area of our nation’s history.
+Both of these, along with secondary source material, serve as rich materials for the class as they learn to make connections between earlier episodes in our nation’s history and contemporary events, and view all these studies through questions of justice and leadership.
+In the second half of the year, the students select a topic from any period of American history on which to write a research paper to gain expertise in a specific area of our nation’s history.

 Eighth Grade English continues to build on the skills of analyzing and interpreting texts and writing across several genres that students focused on in Seventh Grade.
 Emphasis is placed on using discussion and writing to develop the higher order skills of critical, logical, reflective, metacognitive, and creative thinking.
-Over the course of the year, students practice their narrative, argument, and information writing skills through the following units: nature-writing, a literary essay on A Raisin in the Sun, reading and writing poetry, a student podcast storytelling challenge, and a review of common grammar pitfalls.
+Over the course of the year, students practice their narrative, argument, and information writing skills through the following units: a literary essay, reading and writing poetry, a student podcast storytelling challenge, and a review of common grammar pitfalls.

 Throughout the year, the students also read and discuss novels, plays, essays, short stories, and poetry with partners, in small groups, and as a whole class.
 Literature also helps illuminate their thinking about justice and leadership.
 The study of sentence structure and grammatical conventions focuses on the errors that come up most frequently in students’ writing; students learn strategies and resources to help them become more independent in their ability to recognize and correct their own mistakes.
 The Eighth Grade class play is integrated into the curriculum.
 The year ends with a production of The Tempest or A Midsummer Night’s Dream.
 As students near the end of the year they prepare a graduation speech to share with their families and the entire school community before the last performance of their Shakespeare play.

-The Eighth Grade science curriculum, “A Lab Based Investigation of Our Physical World: Asking Questions and Finding Answers,” is an experiential exploration of physical science.
-As the course name suggests, students will learn physics and chemistry content that will help them understand the world around them, specifically why the ocean is essential to life on Earth and how we can help protect this resource.
-Students will learn about how they influence the ocean and how the ocean influences them.
-Over the course of the year, students will study topics such as: volume and mass, atoms and molecules, molecular motion, bonding, characteristic properties of substances (including melting point, boiling point, and density), solubility and mixtures, polarity, chemical reactions, heat and temperature, bathymetry, weather, climate, and climate change.
+The Eighth Grade science curriculum, “Humans and the Ocean: Science for Climate Justice,” is an exploration of physical science.
+As the course name suggests, students will learn about how they influence the ocean and how the ocean influences them.
+They will explore physics and chemistry concepts that will help them understand the world around them, specifically why the ocean is essential to life on Earth and how we can help protect this resource.
+Over the course of the year, students will study topics such as: volume and mass, atoms and molecules, molecular motion, bonding, ionic and covalent compounds, solubility and mixtures, polarity, chemical reactions, heat and temperature, bathymetry, ecosystem dynamics, weather, climate, and climate change.
 Students will learn about problems facing our ocean today, such as coral reef bleaching, ocean acidification, overfishing, by-catch, large dead zones, pollution, and rising sea surface temperatures.
 This course includes an in-depth look at the impacts of climate change, including how some communities are more likely than others to be severely impacted by climate change.
 At the end of the unit on climate change and its impacts, students will complete a climate justice action project.

 Children reach cognitive landmarks at different times throughout their adolescent years.
 Allowing for their individual differences, ongoing consideration is given to ensure that each student is in the correct math course.